 Any information about your disability will be kept confidential.
 IHNA respects your rights not to reveal information about your disability.
-But, you may need to consider its impact that may have on your support needs.
+But, you may need to consider the impact that it may have on your support needs.

 IHNA provides the following services for students with disabilities: